awsdocs/amazon-translate-developer-guide/doc_source/customizing-translations-formality.md

 ## Supported languages<a name="customizing-translations-formality-languages"></a>

 Amazon Translate supports the formality setting for translation from any source language to the following target languages\.
+Formality does not support variants of these languages \(such as fr\-CA and es\-MX\) as the target language\.

 | Language | Language code |